apache/maven-site/content/markdown/guides/introduction/introduction-to-dependency-mechanism.md

 ```

  **NOTE:** In two of these dependency references, we had to specify the `<type>` element.
-This is because the minimal set of information for matching a dependency reference against a dependencyManagement section is actually **\{groupId, artifactId, type, classifier\}**.
+This is because the minimal set of information for matching a dependency reference against a dependencyManagement section is actually **{groupId, artifactId, type, classifier}**.
 In many cases, these dependencies will refer to jar artifacts with no classifier.
-This allows us to shorthand the identity set to **\{groupId, artifactId\}**, since the default for the type field is `jar`, and the default classifier is null.
+This allows us to shorthand the identity set to **{groupId, artifactId}**, since the default for the type field is `jar`, and the default classifier is null.

  A second, and very important use of the dependency management section is to control the versions of artifacts used in transitive dependencies.
 As an example consider these projects: